Money In Africa

 Exchange Currency Before You Leave Home

-- Except in the case of the South African Rand, most local African currencies are difficult, if not impossble, to buy before you go.
-Also the exchange rates of most local African currencies are volatile, so preferably wait until you arrive before you exchange your foreign cash into local money.
+- As mentioned above, excepting South African Rand, don't bother getting local African currencies before you go.
+Preferably wait until you arrive before you exchange foreign cash into local money, if it is necessary.

 - If you are hunting in South Africa and will be paying your trophy fees in South African Rand (ZAR) cash, you may want to buy the currency before you leave.
 As it could be a relatively a large sum, it is likely to be difficult to exchange US$ to ZAR locally in a small town bank.
 Also you may want to have it all sorted out before you go hunting.

-- Similarly if you are not American and paying trophy fees in US$, you may want to complete your forex before you leave.
+- If you are not an American hunter and have to pay trophy fees in US$, you may want to complete your forex before you leave.

 - Always shop around and use comparison websites to find the best exchange rates & fees.